rcpsl/BERN-NN-Implicit/README.md

 ## Running the example

-We provide a self-contained example showing how to use the `NetworkModule` class in `rep/Bern_NN_IBF.py`.
+After the conda environment and cuda dependencies are setup, you can run our self-contained example.
-Comments in this example script explain the different settings that can be passed into the `NetworkModule`.
+This illustrates simple usage of the `NetworkModule` class in `rep/Bern_NN_IBF.py`.
+Comments in this example script explain some of the different settings that can be passed into the `NetworkModule`.

 ```console
 python example.py